anarlavrenov/ukraine/README.md

 agent = PDFLlamaRAGAgent(
     file_path="PATH_TO_PDF",
-    system_prompt="""Provide answers based on the document."{context}""""
+    system_prompt="""Provide answers based on the document."{context}"""
 )
 result = agent.chat("What is this document about?") print(result["answer"])